getnamingo/registry/README.md

 - **WHOIS and DAS Servers**: These servers are almost ready to go!
 They are functional but require additional testing and security hardening to ensure reliability and safety.

-- **EPP Server**: All primary commands including Check, Create, Info, Poll, Delete, Renew, Update, and Transfer are now added.
-We're currently refining and testing these features for optimal performance.
-Extensions like RGP and SecDNS will be available soon.
-As always, our focus is on security and quality.
+- **EPP Server**: Our EPP server integrates commands such as Check, Create, Info, Poll, Delete, Renew, Update, and Transfer.
+Our latest improvements have brought in support for extensions like RGP and SecDNS, ensuring that they function harmoniously with the main operations.
+As we march forward in our commitment to security and quality, we're currently in the phase of rigorous stress and security testing for these integrations.
+Our development roadmap includes the integration of RFC8748 (fee extension) and RFC8334 (launch phase mapping extension).

 - **RDAP Server**: Nearing completion.
 The primary focus is on formatting more data for the output.
 Like the others, it also requires further testing and security hardening.